 The final option to get your old electronics of out the cupboard and back into use is to repurpose them.

 Your old PC may be too slow for you to work or game on but it could still make a great dedicated Netflix and DVD player for your kids.
 Old iPods can be used as multimedia players and old webcams reused as security cameras.
 If you're electronically-minded, you can use electronic components on your own projects.
-Check out the Facebook page (and book) 62 Projects to Make with a Dead Computer for ideas, or buy the book here.
+Check out the Facebook page 62 Projects to Make with a Dead Computer for ideas, or buy the book here.